 Outliers never stick to the script.
 Instead, they constantly and consistently surprise.
 As such, Sicksense bob and weave past any and all boundaries, flipping convention upside down and fusing heavy metal, hip-hop, and alternative like never before.
 Extreme screams puncture nimbly rapped verses, tempering a male-and-female call-and-response and giving the metal game a truly “New” sound.
-Unpredictability drives the Canadian quintet—Vicky “Killer V” [vocals, keys], Rob The Ripper [vocals], Breakdown Bran [guitar], Spot-On Sam/SOS [bass], and The Trve Cody Taylor [drums].
-After piling up hundreds of thousands of streams and views independently, the group present a scorching signature style on their 2022 EP Kings Today.
+Unpredictability drives the quintet—Vicky “Killer V” [vocals, keys], Rob The Ripper [vocals], Breakdown Bran [guitar], Spot-On Sam/SOS [bass], and The Trve Cody Taylor [drums].
+After piling up hundreds of thousands of streams and views independently, the group present a scorching signature style on a pair of EPs—Kings Today and Fools Tomorrow.

 “We’re taking all of the elements we love from Nu Metal and updating them for today,” states Rob.
 “We’re always asking, ‘How can we take this sound one step further?’
 Musically, Vicky and I complement each other’s vocal styles.
 We both scream, and we both rap.
 We’re intentionally having a back-and-forth.
 There’s a conversational tone within the lyrics.”

 “We all have different tastes and influences,” observes Vicky.
 “We’re simultaneously in very extreme bands outside of Sicksense, yet we’re writing Nu Metal.
 It’s the music we grew up on, and we’re trying to make it as catchy as we can.”